ronebenja/OLMS/README.md

 Seventh, Click on browse file and select “library.sql” file which is inside the “database” folder, and after import click “go“.
 ### Step 8: Open the browser and type the folder name.
 Eight, Open a browser and go to URL “http://localhost/library/”.

+## For Test Purpose Login Details for user :

+### Admin Panel
+Open Your the application on the browser and select Admin login from the Main Menu Username : admin Password : Test@123
+### User Panel
+Open Your the application on the browser and select User login from the Main Menu Username : kato@kato.com Password : kato